Database of the largest German electricity suppliers for immediate download as Excel list

 German electricity suppliers as a relevant factor for the energy turnaround in the country

 In the public debate, energy system transformation has been playing an increasingly important role for some years now.
 The switch to renewable energies and the reduction of CO2 offers great opportunities and growth prospects for many companies.
 The largest electricity suppliers in the Federal Republic of Germany are particularly relevant in this context.
 With our list you can identify these players within minutes and address the energy market.
 Our database includes large energy companies as well as regional and supra-regional public utilities and small to medium-sized electricity providers.

-This information is included in the list of the top electricity suppliers in Germany
+This information is included in the dataset

 - Company name

 - General contact information (address, e-mail address, phone number, URL)

 - Revenue numbers for the years 2015, 2016, 2017, 2018, 2019 and 2020

 Where the headquarters of the largest power supply companies in Germany are located: